 Under human rights legislation, there is no limit to how long an employee may be kept as an employee while away on sick or disability leave.

 Every employer will have their own policy for how and when they pay for health benefit premiums.
-Employers are not under any obligation to pay for the premiums, except that employers should not discriminate against employees with disabilities.
+Employers are not under any obligation to pay for these premiums, except that employers should not discriminate against employees with disabilities.
+Proper notice should be given to employees affected by changes in such policies.

 In general, employees are not under any obligation to disclose a disability.
 Sometimes, employees may hide accommodation requirements because of perceived stigma or fear of discrimination.
 That an employee does not voluntarily disclose a disability in the early stages of the hiring process does not change the employer’s duty to accommodate once an accommodation need has been identified on the job.